sparkbox/splinter/README.md

 ## Usage

-scss-splinter accepts an options object that specifies a `partial` and a `base`.
+scss-splinter accepts an options object that specifies a `partial`, a `base`, and a optional `keyword` to grep for.

 ```js
   const parse = require('scss-splinter');